Adult Ministry

 Contact: Rita Rakestraw

-Wednesday Night Men's Group: Wednesdays at 6:30 pm at Pullen in 310
+Wednesday Night Men's Group: Wednesdays at 6:30 pm in Room 203

-If you are masculine-identified and are interested in reading and discussing Richard Rohr’s book "Falling Upward", this is the group for you.
-Andrew Kasper and Kevin Neiley are very excited to offer this on Wednesday Nights.
+If you are masculine-identified, this is the group for you.
+Andrew Kasper and Kevin Neiley are very excited to offer this group on Wednesday nights.
 In true Pullen fashion, we will start weekly and see where we go!
-Please consider joining us on this exciting exploration into the two halves of life.
+Please consider joining us.

 Contact: Kevin Neiley